A LITTLE BACKGROUND

-Natural Cycles is the world's first certified contraceptive app.
-I have been a loyal user for 3 years.
-I absolutely love the function of the app, but as a product designer, I see so many ways to improve the app big time, both look-wise and experience-wise.
-So here is what I would do if I were revamping the product design.
+Natural Cycles is the world’s first certified contraceptive app.
+I have been a loyal user for 4 years.
+I absolutely love the function of the app and the change it brings to my life.
+But as a product designer, I see so many ways that the app could improve, e.g. by applying my 5 key learnings from revamping Instabridge (27M+ installations).
+So here is what I would do if I were redesigning the Natural Cycles app.

 1: EYE ON THE END GOAL

-This is how the app is used every day: you measure temperature right after waking up every morning using a thermometer in the mouth.
-Then you input the data in the app manually to see if it is a green day (infertile) or red day (fertile).
+This is how the app is used every day: you measure the temperature in the mouth right after waking up.
+Then you input the data in the app, manually, to see if it is a green day (infertile) or red day (fertile).

-The end goal is to give women reliable information about their fertility so they will make decisions in behaviour which will eventually have a big impact on their lives.
-The reliability is depending on the algorithm, but also depending on the correct user data.
+The end goal is to give women reliable information about their fertility so they can make behavioural decisions that will eventually have a big impact on their lives.
+The reliability is dependent on the algorithm, but also on having correct user data.
 According to research, the algorithm is sound and solid, but there are conditions under which people are not supposed to input their data that day.
-For example, when you have hangover, or when you have fever etc. Right now, the rules are explained in many paragraphs of fine text hidden inside a little information button and that can make it easier for the users to make mistakes, hence rendering the final result less reliable.
+For example, when you have a hangover, or when you have fever etc. Right now, the rules are explained in many paragraphs of fine print hidden inside a little information button.
+If the user is unaware of these rules, they might make mistakes that render the final result less reliable.

 But this can be improved by design.
-Instead of a long text, just ask the user "are you hungover?", "are you sick?" will help the app determine the input data quality more accurately.
+Instead of a long text, just asking the user “are you hungover?” and “are you sick?” will help the app determine the data quality more accurately.
 For the users, they just need to report their condition honestly without remembering the rules.
 Win-win.